Skip Navigation LinksSyphilis

 • Hearing loss

-If you are having sex, you can do the following things to lower your chances of getting syphilis:
+If you are sexually active, do the following to lower your chances of getting syphilis:

 • Have sex only with partner(s) who have been tested and who do not have syphilis.